 In the past, DBS surgery was considered when medication was no longer effectively controlling symptoms.
 However, in 2016, the FDA approved Deep Brain Stimulation for people in earlier stages of the disease.
 If you have Parkinson’s, besides decreasing tremors, rigidity, and slowness of movements, DBS can reduce the need for medications.
 But not everyone is a candidate.
 Here are a few of the criteria you’ll have to meet in order to be considered for DBS surgery:

-- It has been at least four years since you were diagnosed with Parkinson’s
+- It has been at least four years since you were diagnosed with Parkinson’s, with exception of tremor dominant symptoms.

 About Neurology Solutions Movement Disorders Center